avishayil/cf-signer/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-CloudFormation Signing Utility could always use more documentation, whether as part of the
+``cf-signer`` could always use more documentation, whether as part of the
-official CloudFormation Signing Utility docs, in docstrings, or even on the web in blog posts,
+official ``cf-signer`` docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback